texasenglish/tools/faveconverter/README.md

 ### How to run it
 #### Preparations
 It's easiest run this script from the command line.
-On an Mac, all you need to do is open the Terminal (search for "Terminal.app" in the "Applications" folder).
+On a Mac, all you need to do is open the Terminal (search for "Terminal.app" in the "Applications" folder).
 On Windows, you might have to install [Python](https://www.python.org/downloads/windows/) first and [change](http://www.anthonydebarros.com/2015/08/16/setting-up-python-in-windows-10/) the command line settings.
 Then you can use the command line tool (just type 'cmd' into the All Programs window).
-I will call this the Terminal for ease of reference.
 Download the script.
-You need a _py2.py if you are running Python 2, _py3.py if you are running Python 3.
+You need faveconverter_py2.py if you are running Python 2, faveconverter_py3.py if you are running Python 3.
-If you are unsure which one you have, type
+If you are unsure which version you have on your computer, type

 `python -V`

 into the command line prompt.

 #### Running the script
-Then use the Terminal, navigate to the folder you saved it in.
-If it is in Downloads, for instance, do this:
+Then use the Terminal to navigate to the folder you saved the script in.
+If it is in Downloads, for instance, do this: on the Mac:

 `cd ~/User/Downloads`

-on Windows
+on Windows:

 `cd `

-hit `cd ..` to take a step back, type `ls` to look at the folder you are in.
-(Basic command line commands are given for the Mac [here](https://www.git-tower.com/blog/command-line-cheat-sheet/) and for Windows [here](http://www.cs.columbia.edu/~sedwards/classes/2016/1102-spring/Command%20Prompt%20Cheatsheet.pdf)).
+Hint: hit `cd ..` to take a step back, type `ls` to look at the folder you are in.
+Basic command line commands are given for the Mac [here](https://www.git-tower.com/blog/command-line-cheat-sheet/) and for Windows [here](http://www.cs.columbia.edu/~sedwards/classes/2016/1102-spring/Command%20Prompt%20Cheatsheet.pdf).

 Now you can run the script like so: